abhiwand/atk/doc/source/ad_inst_ia1.rst

 #.
 Zookeeper

 You need python to run the |IA| python client.
-The |IA| python client will run with python 2.6 and 2.7.
+The |IA| python client will run with python 2.7.

 Yum Repository Requirements
 ===========================